 The MCQ board of directors is hosting a welcome reception in the Textile Center Library at 5:30 p.m.
 If you are a new member or a long-term member who wants to get more involved with our organization, stop by for cookies and conversation.
 We will have a brief program at 6 p.m.

 Ann Ribbens and Kristin Hoelscher-Schacker, The Power of Eight: Marking the Way of a Successful Artist Group

 March 26, 2018

-Ann and Kristin will share a presentation that their SD8 group gave at the 2017 Surface Design Association Conference.
-MCQ members will learn how SD8 managed how to work through a start-up phase, how to navigate the interpersonal side of team dynamics and how to pursue and accomplish goals.
+SD8 is a surface design group composed of 8 Twin Cities-based artists.
+The presentation they will share at the March meeting is one originally given at the 2017 Surface Design Association Conference in Portland (August.)
+MCQ members will learn how SD8 managed three important conditions for a successful artist group: how to work through a start-up phase, how to navigate the interpersonal side of team dynamics and how to pursue and accomplish goals.

 April 23, 2018